- Safety and Health Topics

 - Real Costs of Substance Abuse in Your Workplace: A Substance Use Cost Calculator for Employers.
 National Safety Council.
 Provides estimates of the costs of substance abuse in the workplace based on size of employer, industry, and state.

 - The Price of Inaction: A Comprehensive Look at the Costs of Injuries and Fatalities in Maryland's Construction Industry.
 Public Citizen, (2012).
 Reviews the economic burden of workplace injuries and fatalities in Maryland's construction industry by estimating the direct, indirect, and quality of life costs resulting from fatal and nonfatal injuries.
 The report estimates that construction fatalities and injuries cost the Maryland economy $712.8 million from 2008 to 2010.

-- 2012 Liberty Mutual Workplace Safety Index [PDF* - 848 KB, 2 pages].
-Liberty Mutual Insurance Company, (2012).
-Tracks the causes and costs of the most disabling workplace injuries and illnesses in 2010.
+- 2018 Liberty Mutual Workplace Safety Index.
+Liberty Mutual Insurance Company, (2018).
+Tracks the causes and costs of the most disabling non-fatal workplace injuries in 2015.
 Researchers combine information from Liberty Mutual, the Bureau of Labor Statistics, and the National Academy of Social Insurance to provide a broad snapshot.